 I won part of the battle, but lost the war.
 No guns in the open in our house.
 Period.
 Our son was born and as he grew, his favorite toy was a pop gun.
 If that wasn’t available, his fingers would do and he raced around the yard shooting at imaginary targets.
 I didn’t give it much thought, little boys do that.

 The news continued to occupy me.
-The CBS Evening News in black and white had given way to CNN and Headline News.
+The CBS Evening News in black and white had given way to CNN.
 A 24/7 barrage of graphic, gory coverage in real time and in color.
 Wars and terrorist bombings in other countries.
 How sad for those people.
 How frightened those mothers must be for their children, I thought.

 Then came the Oklahoma City bombing and the horrible loss of life.
 All those innocent people.
-The children in that daycare injured and dead.
+The children in that daycare killed and injured.
 Those could have been my children.
-Then came the stories of gang violence in places like Chicago and California and right here in Minnesota, too!
+Stories of gang violence in places like Chicago and California and right here in Minnesota.
 Drive-by shootings in neighborhoods.
 In.
 This.
 Country.

 I was outraged.
-Innocent men, women and children were getting shot and killed right in their own front yards, for God’s sake, by a bunch of hoodlums shooting AK-47s and assault rifles.
+Innocent men, women and children were getting shot and killed right in their own front yards, for God’s sake, by a bunch of hoodlums shooting AK-47s and “assault rifles.”
 Then came Columbine.
 Newtown.
+Parkland.
 This has to stop.
 Something has to be done, I thought.
-I thought that the place to start was in my own home.
+I thought the place to start was in my own home.
 I was a mom on a mission.
 It was time to turn this bus around.

 I sat my guys down at the kitchen table for “the talk.”
 I had what I thought was a rational argument to present.
 I had a lesson to teach and I meant to teach it.
-I imagine my outline pretty much followed the passion underlying the platform of what is now Mom’s Demand Action.
+I imagine my outline pretty much followed the passion underlying the platform of the Moms who Demand Action.

 They listened to what I had to say.
 They were attentive and respectful of my anguish and my fears.
 Then my son asked to speak.
 He said there was far more to this than I understood.
 He asked me if I wanted to learn what he had learned and had come to understand, so that I might look at this a little differently.
 I agreed to hear him out.
 I didn’t expect to change my mind.